tariqnaziri/voicebox/README.md

 # My Awesome Project
 A fun little project I made where I am experimenting with speech synthesis using the Web Speech API.
-Type in anything you want in the text box and click the speak button to hear it.
+Type in anything you want in the text box and click "Speak" to hear it played back to you.
+You can also move the sliders to change the speed and pitch.

 **Link to project:** https://tariqnaziri.github.io/voicebox/